 Nimi Princewill is a Nigerian-born writer and social reformer.
-He can be reached through his email at email@example.com or through twitter at @princewill_nimi
+He can be reached for more at email@example.com or through his twitter at @princewill_nimi